testriscv/CometVivado/README.md

 ```
 git clone --recursive https://github.com/riscv/riscv-gnu-toolchain
 export RISCV=/where/you/want/the/compilation/to/install
-./configure –with-arch=rv32im –with-abi=ilp32
+./configure --prefix=$RISCV --with-arch=rv32im --with-abi=ilp32
 make
+export PATH=$PATH:$RISCV
 ```
 Now that you have compiled the compiler, you can compile the benchmarks:
 ```
 cd benchmarks
 make
 ```
-After this, you can `./catapult.sim benchmarks/build/matmul_int_4.riscv` and this will run the benchmarks through the simulator.
+After this, you can `./comet.sim benchmarks/build/matmul_int_4.riscv` and this will run the benchmarks through the simulator.